pmem/pcj/README.md

 8. The ```PersistentSortedMap``` does not support the ```replaceAll()``` method.

+9. Interrupting opening of the heap as indicated in the console with "Opening heap...
+Cleaning up heap...
+Done." can result in a subsequent crash.
+This is being investigated and will be fixed.

 ##Contacts##

 For more information on this library, contact Lei Fan (lei.t.fan@intel.com) or Steve Dohrmann (steve.dohrmann@intel.com).